-Choosing c = 2n for SHA3-n makes the sponge construction as strong as a random oracle with respect to the security requirements as specified in [57].
-In particular, c = 2n is needed by the requirement that (second) preimage resistance should be at least $2^n$ .
+Choosing c = 2n for SHA3-n makes the sponge construction as strong as a random oracle with respect to the security requirements as specified in [68].
+In particular, c = 2n is needed by the requirement that (second) preimage resistance should be at least 2^n .

-For our recommended SHA-3 candidate Keccak[] we have chosen a capacity of 576 bits.
-For this choice, the expected workload of an attack should be $2^{288}$ calls to the underlying permutation.
-Note that requiring a resistance of $2^{288}$ is quite strong, as according to laws of thermodynamics the energy needed by an irreversible computer to perform that many operations is unreachable [67, pages 157-158].
+For our candidate with default parameters KECCAK[] we have chosen a capacity of 576 bits.
+For this choice, the expected workload of an attack should be 2^{288} calls to the underlying permutation.
+Note that requiring a resistance of 2^{288} is quite strong, as according to laws of thermodynamics the energy needed by an irreversible computer to perform that many operations is unreachable [78, pages 157-158].